jluethi/napari-animation-tutorial/README.md

 ## Sources
-Workshop structure and parts of the installation instructions are based on past napari workshops by @alisterburt & @kevinyamauchi.
+Workshop structure, parts of the installation instructions and some of the introduction are based on past napari workshops by [@alisterburt](https://github.com/alisterburt) & [@kevinyamauchi](https://github.com/kevinyamauchi).
 Find more tutorials on their [workshop repository](https://github.com/alisterburt/napari-workshops).